olyaspiro/CI-CD-Pipeline-for-React-E-Commerce-App/README.md

 This project is a React-based E-Commerce application demonstrating Test-Driven Development (TDD), Continuous Integration (CI), and Continuous Deployment (CD).
-Users can browse products, filter by category, add items to a cart, and view order history.
+Users can browse products, filter by category, and add items to a cart.
 The app is modular, maintainable, and fully tested to ensure reliability.
+I wrote two unit tests for separate components and an integration test to ensure the shopping cart updates correctly when a product is added.

 The development follows TDD principles, with unit tests for components and integration tests verifying workflows like adding products to the cart.
 CI/CD is implemented using GitHub Actions and Vercel: every push to master runs tests and deploys the app automatically if all tests pass.